LEGAL UPDATE: Conveyancing Fraud Latest

 If you own a property that you don’t live in, which has no mortgage, you could potentially be targeted by conveyancing fraudsters.
 However, you can sign up to the Land Registry alert system, which will contact you if there is any activity against your title.
 Even if you own your property, and have a mortgage, its a good idea to sign up anyway.

-For more information about our conveyancing and property services in Barnstaple and Kingsbridge, Devon, contact us today.
+For more information about our and property and conveyancing services in Barnstaple and Kingsbridge, Devon, contact us today.

 conveyancing fraud solicitor lawyer advice devon